serhei/oc-inject/README.md

     ./oc-inject -it -v myapp-zrblm -D LD_TRACE_LOADED_OBJECTS=yes -- ls

-For example, you might see problems if it is trying to use the version `ld.so` already within the container:
+For example, you might see problems if it is trying to use the version of `ld.so` already within the container:

     ...
     oc exec -it nodejs-ex-1-gsc9q -- env LD_LIBRARY_PATH=/tmp/oc-inject-0b54a840 LD_TRACE_LOADED_OBJECTS=yes /tmp/oc-inject-0b54a840/ls